 Recently at a dinner party, someone asked me what a shaman is?
 What a complicated question and one I could only answer by opening my heart to my experience but first a little history.

 The Shaman was born from observing nature, developing survival skills, and the people’s great need to survive.
 In every land, shamans work to keep the people alive and healthy.
 Shamans are a necessity of traditional cultures even today.
 In our modern world, they are bringing their tried and true skills honed over thousands of years, to the communities in which they live.

 Shamanism is not a religion but the root of religions like Buddhism and Christianity.
 The role of the shaman in ancient society was one of healer, psychologist, sociologist, and priest.
 Traditional shamans train for many years beginning their schooling in their youth.
-They learn to be a herbalist, work with energy, and travel in the spirit world.
+They learn to be a herbalist, work with energy, see the future, and travel in the spirit world.
 They’re survivalist that know the land and all that it has to share with us.

 The shaman lives in two worlds, the physical world of the flesh and the spiritual world.
 She travels between these two worlds to bring information and energy to her clients.
 She journeys awakens visions in others, shifts and balances life.
 These healings occur during ceremonies or private sessions.